microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Remarks

 * Clients use this Method when they have a DMF_BufferPool buffer and need to call other WDF APIs that perform operations on the buffer using the associated WDFMEMORY object.
-For example, use this API when the buffer will be sent to a target device using a WDF_REQUEST.
+For example, use this API when the buffer will be sent to a target device using a WDFREQUEST.

 -----------------------------------------------------------------------------------------------------------------------------------